bharath12b5/mvn-linux/Building-Docker-Distribution-2.0.1.md

 # Building Docker Distribution 2.0.1

-The following build instructions have been tested with Docker Distribution 2.0.1 release on RHEL7 and SLES12 on IBM z Systems.
+Docker Distribution can be built and tested on Linux on z Systems (RHEL 7.1 ans SLES 12) by following these instructions.

 ### Step 1 : Install the Dependencies
 Following are the build dependencies for Distribution.